oraichain/orai/x/provider/spec/02_messages.md

 [MsgEditTestCase](https://docs.orai.io/docs/WhitePaper/ProtocolMessages#msgedittestcase)

 - Cannot find the Test Case given its unique identifier.
-- Test Case old name or source code or new name is empty.
+- Test Case old name or address or new name is empty.
 - Wrong owner of the Test Case.
 - The fee type is invalid.